 About UNO’s History

 UNO was created in 1971 by Merle Robbins, a barber from Cincinnati, Ohio.
-After several years, at 1992, it became part of the famous Mattel company.
+After several years, in 1992, it became part of the famous Mattel company.
 Now, whenever you purchase a UNO, you see Mattel’s branding on it.

 UNO has also been inducted into the National Toy Hall of Fame on Nov 8, 2018.
 Today, UNO continues to be a beloved and widely played card game enjoyed by people of all ages.